BlackD0C/EldorianLegends/docs/index.md

 # 📘 Eldorian Legends: Survival of The Fated — Developer Documentation
 _Written by Chen Shiri_

-Welcome to the official documentation for **Eldorian Legends: Survival of The Fated**, a fully-featured first-person survival game developed in Unity as the final project for the Game Development course in 2024.
+Welcome to the official documentation for **Eldorian Legends: Survival of The Fated**, a fully-featured first-person survival game developed in Unity as the final project for the Game Development course.

 <div align="center">
   <img src="https://raw.githubusercontent.com/BlackD0C/EldorianLegends/refs/heads/main/docs/Into%20the%20Fog%20of%20Eldoria.png" alt="Eldoria Banner" width="500"/>